 What should we expect in iOS 12?

 Interesting question.
 Probably the most revolutionary will be universal apps, like Microsoft tried it with its Windows 10 and its mobile counterpart Windows 10 Mobile.
-It may be possible to easily port iOS apps to Mac platform.
-And it’s possible, that macOS and iOS apps will have same base code with GUI depending on used platform.
-And I have to ask: will Apple move their Macs into ARM platform?
+It may be a way to easily port iOS apps to Mac platform and it’s also possible, that macOS and iOS apps will have same base code with GUI depending on used platform.
+Macs are powered by Intel’s CPU, iPads and iPhones are powered by custom-designed Apple’s CPUs (and GPUs) based on ARM architecture, so someones way ask: will Apple move their Macs into ARM platform?
 ARM SoCs developed by Apple engineers are still faster and faster, they can fight with laptops’ dual-core i5 CPUs from Intel and still with passive cooling and low energy impact.
+Just imagine if Apple already had developed desktop-class high-performance CPUs (and maybe GPUs?) for new ARM-based Macs.

 Animoji introduced with iPhone X could appear in FaceTime calls.
 This feature may look like something for little kids, but it’s funny and everybody loves some fun.